Steve Jobs was simply a creative genius, inventor and entrepreneur. Steve’s vision ignited the personal computer revolution.

 Mona Simpson is the younger biological sister of Steve Jobs.
 She met Jobs when she was 25 years old.
 Eventually, they grew very close to each other and were very emotionally attached.

 Jobs once said that he could not imagine a better sister.

 Mona Simpson is a Novelist.
 The movie, Anywhere But Here, is based on her novel of the same name.
 She dedicated the novel to her mother Joanne and brother Steve.

 Steve Jobs was an innovator, a pure genius and one of the most loved billionaire.
 But he was no philanthropist.
 This attitude of Jobs was much talked about and whispered in the business world.

 When Jobs returned to Apple in 1997, he cut company’s all philanthropic programs, saying he wanted to stable company’s profitability.
 But, even Apples enormous success none of the charity programs were reinstated.

-Jobs has 458 United States patents listed on his name as primary inventor or co- inventor.
+Jobs has 458 United States patents listed on his name as primary inventor or co-inventor.
 Most of the patents are related to design and technology.
-He got his first patent in 1983 for a personal computer.
+He got his first patent in 1983 for the personal computer.

-Since his death, he has been awarded 141 more patent by United States Patent and Trademark office.
+Since his death, he has been awarded 141 more patent by the United States Patent and Trademark Office.

 Apple holds rank No. 1 on Fortune’s 2016 list of America’s most admired companies for the ninth year in a row.
 Moreover, it became the first company in the world to hit more than $700 billion in market value in 2015.